Rock climbing in Haute-Savoie: 5 unmissable sporting events of summer 2026

 1. Climbing World Cup in Chamonix: the world elite in July

-Regarding the atmosphere Chamonix town center is transformed into a giant sports village, with a giant screen in the Place du Triangle de l'Amitié, entertainment, broadcasts in several languages, and a massive crowd. qualifying during the day are generally freely accessible; the evening finals require a ticket office (book very early, the event sells out in a few hours).
+As for the atmosphere : Chamonix town center transforms into a giant sports village, with a giant screen in the Place du Triangle de l'Amitié, entertainment, broadcasts in several languages, and a massive crowd.
+The daytime qualifying rounds are generally free to attend; the evening finals require tickets (book well in advance, as the event sells out within hours).

-Pro tip Bring sunscreen, a hat, and water—Chamonix summers can be very hot despite the altitude.
-And after your evening session, enjoy the cool air of Lavancher: just 6 km from the center of Chamonix, you'll leave the urban bustle behind for the tranquility of the mountains.
+Our advice : bring sunscreen, a hat, and water—Chamonix summers can be very hot despite the altitude.
+And after your evening session, enjoy the cool air of Lavancher: just 6 km from the center of Chamonix, you can leave the urban bustle behind for the tranquility of the mountains.

 2. MB Race: the "Mont Blanc race" by mountain bike (Combloux, end of June)